 #6 Watch number of days to approve an invoice – If an invoice isn’t approved on schedule, you may miss out on discounts, so this is an important metric.
 Invoices that are pre-approved with POs save time, but if your PO compliance is under 50%, you must depend on your organization’s speed to approve an invoice, pay early and take a discount.
 A rules-based digital workflow helps improve this metric and accelerate process and capture discounts.

 Procurement metrics don’t have to be overwhelming, and neither does P2P digital transformation.
-Join experts from The Hackett Group and Ivalua at this webinar as they break down P2P best practices and metrics.
+Watch the webinar replay from The Hackett Group and Ivalua they break down P2P best practices and metrics.
 You’ll learn more about how to improve P2P visibility and access to data.